ooboqoo/ooboqoo.github.io/mobile/flutter/dart/packages.md

 **source** A kind of place tha pub can get packages from, i.e. pub.dev or some specific Git URL.

 **system cache** When pub gets a remote package, it downloads it into a single system cache directory maintained by pub.
 It defaults to _~/.pub-cache_ or _%APPDATA%\Pub\Cache\bin_.
-You can specify a different location using the `PUB_CACHE` environment variable.
 Once packages are in the system cache, pub creates a _.packages_ file that maps each package used by your application to the corresponding package in the cache.
-You only have to download a given version of a package once and can then reuse it in as many packages as you would like.
-You can delete and regenerate your _.packages_ file without having to access the network.
+You only have to download a given version of a package once and can then reuse it in any packages.

 ### Package layout conventions